NGC 7840

-NGC 7840 is an unbarred spiral galaxy in the constellation Pisces.

-It is the last numerical entry in the New General Catalogue.
+NGC 7840, the last numerical entry in the New General Catalogue, is an unbarred spiral galaxy in the constellation Pisces.
+Its velocity with respect to the cosmic microwave background is 10906 ± 49 km/s, which corresponds to a Hubble distance of 160.85 ± 11.30 Mpc (~524 million light-years), and its diameter is about 162,000 light-years.
+It was discovered by German astronomer Albert Marth on 29 November 1864.

 For observing from Earth's surface, it has a magnitude of 15.5 in the early 21st century.
 One observing guide recommended a telescope with a least 300mm aperture for observations.